Naxora/FlashEx/README.md

 - Customizable Database for dataseets and one summary picture of the device

 ## Settings
-Add more firmware urls: `config/tasmota_firmware_urls.txt`
+Add more firmware urls: `config/firmware_urls.txt`

 Firmwares folder: `firmwares`

 If you want to add more items into `Database` just
 - Create new folder in `database` folder then place `info.png` image into it.
-- All pdf files in this folder listed in `Useful Things` box on the UI.
+- All pdf files in this folder listed in `Docs` box on the UI.

 ## Screenshots